 History of regional enteritis, ulcerative or antibiotic-associated colitis.

 Avoid eyes, mouth, abraded skin, mucous membranes.
 Atopic patients.
 Discontinue if significant diarrhea occurs.
-Pregnancy (Cat.B).
-Nursing mothers: not recommended.
+Pregnancy.
+Nursing mothers: monitor infants for possible GI effects.

 May potentiate neuromuscular blocking agents.
 May antagonize erythromycin.

 Dryness, erythema, burning, peeling, itching, oily skin, abdominal pain, GI upset, gram (–) folliculitus, eye pain, contact dermatitis; rare: diarrhea, colitis.

 Psychiatry Advisor Articles

 - Nomophobia: The Modern-Day Pathology

 - Emerging Theories in the Pathophysiology of MDD: Could the Opioid System Be Involved?